Conquer Vietnam's breathtaking northern region

 Other Bike Tours in Bucket List Locations

 If you've caught the bug for pioneering bicycle travel to remote locations have a look at the tours below to see what exciting destinations are available with Grasshopper Adventures.
-Traverse Nepal via the ancient Tibetan trade routes, or lose yourself in the wonderful Nadaam festival of Mongolia, before venturing out to explore the great steppe.
+Traverse Nepal via the ancient Tibetan trade routes, or lose yourself in the wonders of Mongolia before venturing out to explore the great steppe.
 How about riding through the beautifully remote wild lands of Uzbekistan?
 Or circumnavigating Timor Leste?

-Tour the Kingdom of Bhutan by bicycle and guided treks.
-Bhutan is a remote, little-visited and mystical country p...
+Tour the Kingdom of Bhutan by bicycle and by foot on guided treks.
+Bhutan is a remote, little-visited and mystica...

 Cycle tour China's stunning Yunnan province